CoinTrailApp/CoinTrailApp/faq.md

-## About CoinTrail developer
+## About CoinTrail's developer

 I'm a software engineer (see [LinkedIn](www.linkedin.com/in/huonghovan)), turning coins HODLer.
-I'm operating a small Bitcoin mining rigs, farming altcoins at few places.
+I'm operating small Bitcoin mining rigs, farming altcoins at a few places.
 I am making the app for myself and thought others might want it as well, a cheap and secured decentralized crypto tax calculator.

-## How do i get support?
+## How do I get support?

 - Tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)
 - File a ticket on [Github](https://github.com/CoinTrailApp/TaxCalculator)

-## How do i get transactions to CoinTrail?
+## How do I get transactions to CoinTrail?

 **CoinTrail** provides an intuitive interface to import or sync transactions from exchanges, mining pools and wallets: